 Mammoth Lakes Hotels

-Things to do outside the Mammoth Lakes Bike park
+Things to do outside Mammoth Mountain Bike park

 If you have a few extra days or hours to spare in Mammoth Lakes, here are a few fun things to do outside the bike park:

 There are a half dozen awesome hot springs sprinkled around the town of Mammoth Lakes and they make for some great post-bike park soaking.

 These hot springs can be a little tricky to find and the roads into them can be very muddy and rugged, so just keep that in mind before you head off to seek warm waters.